Surgeons owe a duty of care to their patients. When they make a medical error or surgical error, they can be liable for medical negligence.

 A medical expert reviews and analyzes the case to determine the standard of care.
 The standard of care is based on what a surgeon with similar experience would have done in the same or similar situation.
 The medical expert also assists in explaining how the surgeon’s actions deviated from the standard of care.

-Schedule a Free Consultation With Our Miami Surgeon Malpractice Lawyers
+Schedule a Free Consultation With Our Medical Malpractice Law Firm in Miami, FL

 If you are unsure whether you have a malpractice claim, contact our office for a free consultation.
 Our Miami medical malpractice lawyers review your case and provide an assessment free of charge.